acentswap/docs2-wiki/products/nft-profile-system/profile-guide.md

 ![](../../.gitbook/assets/how-to-nft-profiles-header.png)

-Create a personalized profile on PancakeSwap to share your personality with the world.
+Create a personalized profile on AcentSwap to share your personality with the world.
 Choose a cute bunny NFT for your profile picture, give yourself a unique name, and join an awesome team!

-Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special PancakeSwap team events.\
+Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special AcentSwap team events.\
 \
-**This process will cost a total of 1.5 CAKE.**
+**This process will cost a total of 1.5 ADE.**

 ![](<../../.gitbook/assets/image (160).png>)